reflectivity/reflectivity.github.io/working_groups/file_formats/index.md

 - **correctness**: All quantities in the data file are well defined, labeled and come with an appropriate unit.
 - **ownership**: It must be clear from the content who the owner of the original data is and who processed it.
-- **reproducability**: The data set contains enough information to recreate it from the raw data.
+- **reproducibility**: The data set contains enough information to recreate it from the raw data.

 ### and the real life